 Women migrants disproportionately face more problems relative to men in renting accommodations.
 A girl who had rented a home in a posh locality in Lahore in 2010 shared that her landlord would not allow any visitors.
 She could invite only her women family members there.
 And even to invite women family members, she had to take her landlord’s permission.
 She had the feeling of being suspected by her landlord and his family.
 As a result of this suspicion, the majority of the migrant girls live in private girls’ hostels which have grown in almost all major cities of Pakistan.
 The living conditions in these hostels are generally unsatisfactory.
 In addition, the girls’ hostels have curfews in the evening or night.
 The number of girls sharing a room in a private girls’ hostels my range from three to six.

 The narratives of distrust also highlighted the consequences of distrust on migrants.
 In fact, private hostels have grown in every big city of Pakistan.
 The conditions of most of these hostels are appalling.
 The interviewees who have stayed in more than one hostel generally complain about cleanliness in the hostels.
 Owners of private hostels charge high rents and provide negligible living facilities.
 The migrants cannot exercise control over the hostel space and they have to follow the hostel rules.

+Labor class face this problem and they are in worst condition we have an informal economy so we do not have any documentation poof of the labors they do not have any working station/office so that they can provide any letter from the office as proof so mostly they are not entertained

+If someone is a transgender he also has very less chances to get rental space

 Torn between Village and City